RUCO13/Introduction-to-physics/README.md

 # Introduction-to-physics
 This repository contains the scripts, practices and examples to Introduction to Physics class.
-Each folder called by unit include the programming scripts used in class and the computational physics laboratory practices.
+Each folder called by unit include the programming scripts used in class and the computational physics laboratory practices. (animation from  <cite>https://matplotlib.org/2.1.2/gallery/animation/double_pendulum_animated_sgskip.html</cite>)

 <p align="center">
 <img src="Double_pendulum_animation_matplotlib.gif"  alt="animated" />